Mindblown: a blog about philosophy.

 AggieSat4 carrying Bevo-2 Successfully Deployed from International Space Station

 The AggieSat4 (AGS4) satellite carrying Bevo-2 was unpacked and assembled aboard the International Space Station (ISS) on Wednesday (Jan.
 27), and was released into outer space on Friday (Jan.
 29).
 AggieSat4 launched from Cape Canaveral Air Force Station in Florida for the ISS on December 2015.
-AGS4 drifting away from the ISS.
-This successful [...]
+This successful deploy marks AggieSat Lab’s fourth successful mission and…

 AIRUS breaks record: Students fly Unmanned Aerial System from across the world

-One of the quadrotors during assembly.
 On Dec.
 5 2015, the Aerial International Robotic Racing of Unmanned Systems (AIRUS) broke a record for longest distance between a remotely operated civilian Unmanned Aerial System (UAS) which is sometimes referred to as a drone, and its pilot.
-Students from Texas A&M University landed an unmanned aerial system on [...]
+Students from Texas A&M University landed an unmanned aerial system on the other side of the world, while their…

 First Round of Qualifiers for Aerial International Race of Unmanned Systems